A service for all victims of crime...

 - various local voluntary organisations

 Each year the Community Safety Partnership (CSP) consults with the public and local groups on its plans for the coming year to tackle crime and disorder across the District.
-The survey obtained residents' views on whether the Partnership's proposed priorities were correct.
-When the survey closed, the CSP reviewed the residents' responses and revised the draft strategy in the light of their comments.
+The survey seeks residents' views on whether the Partnership's proposed priorities are correct and how you think we should tackle these.
+It gives residents an opportunity to share views on crime and anti-social behaviour in the district and to highlight problems that need to be addressed.
+This survey will support the development of action plans for the Community Safety Partnership in the coming year.

 The CSP has identified 6 main priorities which are detailed below:

-1. Preventing and Reducing all crime with particular focus on house burglary, theft from person & fraud offences that are specifically targeted at the vulnerable and elderly.
+1. Preventing and Reducing all crime with particular focus on shoplifting and vehicle crime, theft from person and fraud offences that are specifically targeted at the vulnerable and elderly.

-2. Protecting Vulnerable People in particular children at risk of child sexual exploitation, those suffering domestic abuse, safeguarding children and vulnerable adults and or families and individuals who may be at risk of radicalisation.
+2. Protecting Vulnerable People - safeguarding children and vulnerable adults or families, and in particular children at risk of child sexual exploitation, those suffering domestic abuse and individuals who may be at risk of radicalisation.
+To raise awareness of "under-reported crimes" including modern slavery and forced marriage.

-3. Preventing and Reducing Anti- Social Behaviour, including issues of local concern, by ensuring we are using all available powers to tackle problems.
+3. To prevent and reduce anti-social behaviour, including issues of local concern such as street drinking, by ensuring we are using all available powers to tackle problems.

-4. Preventing and Reducing Drug and Alcohol Misuse including anti-social alcohol abuse, by increasing awareness of treatment services and by better understanding the extent of local psychoactive substance and legal highs usage.
+4. To prevent and reduce drug and alcohol misuse including anti-social alcohol abuse, by increasing awareness of treatment services

-The final CSP strategy for 2016-17 can be viewed below
+The draft CSP strategy for 2017-18 can be viewed below

 Community Safety Action Plan 2016-17